-The American Diabetes Association (ADA) identifies low-GI foods as those with a ranking of 55 or less.
+The ADA identifies low-GI foods as those with a value of 55 or less.
 Low-GI foods include:

-- whole wheat
+- whole wheat bread

 - pita bread

 Store-bought trail mix can be boring, bland, and not so healthy — not to mention expensive.
-Save money (and your taste buds) by making your own!
+Save money — and your taste buds — by making your own!